 - Environmental Impact Statement (EIS).

-Many times, agencies, organizations, and other landowners propose integrated land management plans with seemingly low impact to lands, wildlife, air quality, or people accustomed to using the resource.
-While this may seem obvious to those who develop the management plans, further examination of of the proposed actions need to be made by other specialists, and even by experts from outside the proposing agency.
+Agencies, organizations, and other landowners propose integrated land management plans.
+Some have seemingly low impact to lands, wildlife, air quality, or people accustomed to using the resource.
+While this may seem obvious to those who develop these management plans, further examination of of the proposed actions need to be made to insure NEPA Compliance.
+Most often these assessments are made by other specialists, and even by experts from outside the proposing agency.

-In some Executive Branch actions, Categorical Exclusions have been made for some specific activities, such as wildfire mitigation activities addressed by President George W. Bush, in 2002.
+In some Executive Branch actions, Categorical Exclusions have been made for some specific activities.
+Wildfire mitigation activities were addressed by President George W. Bush, in 2002 using the CatEx option.
 The Healthy Forests Initiative (HFI) was part of the effort to bolster hazardous fuels reduction projects, and to achieve results in a timely manner.
-It included both administrative reforms to reduce procedural delays in implementing fuels reduction projects and legislative action to streamline and prioritize forest health projects.
+It included administrative reforms to reduce procedural delays in implementing fuels reduction projects.
+It also implemented legislative action to streamline and prioritize forest health projects.
 Categorical Exclusions literally take an Action by Congress to streamline NEPA requirements.

 Environmental consultants have been requested to work with federal agencies at various levels of involvement in land management activities.
 Sometimes this involvement is in the form of wildfire fighting contract-crews, field data collection or environmental sampling professionals.
-It can include the development of specific projects to achieve desired results, and then to prepare the NEPA compliance documents needed for project implementation.
+It can include the development of specific projects to achieve desired results, and then to prepare the NEPA compliance documents.
+These are all needed for project implementation to be successfully enacted.

-When these environmental assessments are analyzed, a broad range of outreach activities must be brought together:
+When environmental assessments are analyzed, a broad range of outreach activities must be brought together to ensure NEPA Compliance: